 Be specific about the WHY and WHO behind building your demo.
 It’s not just about "Oh!
 We want to get X number of leads" or show our value proposition.
 Think beyond that.
 Try to derive concrete goals, be metrics-driven and get into granular details.

-For example, a specific and measureable goal could be: "I want to upsell our new feature to 20 existing customers.
+For example, a specific and measurable goal could be: "I want to upsell our new feature to 20 existing customers.
 I will demonstrate this new feature through a self-guided demo on the website and product blog, and also share the link during my customer touchbase and outreach.
 For this, I will target customers who have been using this software for the past three months".

 When you have a clear goal, also think about the right persona to target to achieve that goal.
 When you think of selling in B2B, think of influencing a set of people (i.e. 5-6 power users or 1-2 decision makers), not just individuals.
 In B2B, decision-making flows through various stakeholders.
 So, the person you’re targeting might not be the final decision maker, which can cause delays in achieving your goal.